Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Using sendBeacon only when exiting page

 Configuring sendBeacon to send data only when the user exits a page can be complicated, so the JavaScript SDK provides a convenient callback function that's called only when the user exits the page, and automatically switches the transport to 'beacon' for any logs sent in the callback.
-This callback is called 'onExitPage' and is passed into the SDK on initialization, like so:
+This callback is called `onExitPage` and is passed into the SDK on initialization, like so:

 ```js
 var exitCallback = function {